CrismPack/Insomnia-Hardcore/CurseForge-Release.md

 - Fixed shader pack unable to be activated with keybind from fresh install.
 - Fixed mobs glowing when holding a light source with shaders on.
 - Fixed movement & abilities activating when searching for recipes.
+- Fixed recipes for 'Metal Bundes' not showing in EMI.

 #### **[[Full Changelog]](https://wiki.crismpack.net/modpacks/insomniahardcore/changelog/1.20.1#v2.2.0)**